sl4m/vm/README.md

 ```
 sudo dhclient
 ```

-2. If you're coming from 1.0.x version of Vagrant, `gem uninstall vagrant` to avoid conflicts with the newer binary package based Vagrant.

-3. You received the message: "Error creating VM: VBoxManage error: VBoxManage: error: Machine settings file <path_to_vbox> already exists".
+2. You received the message: "Error creating VM: VBoxManage error: VBoxManage: error: Machine settings file <path_to_vbox> already exists".
 Installation was left in a bad state.
 Open VirtualBox, stop and remove the existing VM.
 Delete this vbox in your VirtualBox directory and re-run the command that failed.

-4. On VMware, if HGFS kernel module could not be found, you'll need to re-install VMwareTools.
+3. On VMware, if HGFS kernel module could not be found, you'll need to re-install VMwareTools.